 on human trafficking are difficult to gather, current evidence shows victims of

-human trafficking are likely to have contact with the health care system during
+human trafficking are likely to have contact with the healthcare system during

 the time they are trafficked.

 Karah says this is because of the volatile environments victims may face.
-“Their risk of having injuries is higher than the average person,” she says.
+“Their risk of having injuries is higher than the average person's,” she says.
 “They are likely to be in unsafe work environments and tend to experience violence or sexual assault.”

 Covenant Health began working with ACT Alberta last year to identify ways it could respond to victims who may come through its emergency room doors.
 Together, they developed education for staff and leaders to help them understand how human trafficking intersects with emergency care.
-This work included education for nurses and updating the assessment form used for all patients who visit the Misericordia and Grey Nuns emergency rooms.
+This work included education for nurses and updates to the assessment form used for all patients who visit the Misericordia and Grey Nuns emergency rooms.

-“We took the opportunity to look at human trafficking and built screening questions into our protocol,” says Tana Fish, Program Manager for the Misericordia’s Emergency Department.
+“We took the opportunity to look at human trafficking and built screening questions into our protocol,” says Tana Fish, Program Manager for the Misericordia’s Emergency department.